Y0URD34TH/Project-GLD/README.md

 Download Manager Currently Supports torrent magnets and normal downloads

-the project will be open source when it leaves alpha but if you want access to the source and contibute with code to the source add me in discord:y0urd34th
+the project will be open source when it leaves alpha

 the project is free and always will be free, any help with design and coding would be welcome